 Title Details Period Institutions Involved 3 Uplands Irrigation and Water Resources Management Sector Project -The project aimed to help the RGC increase agricultural production, modernizing, and climate-proofing selected irrigation systems in Kampong Thom and Battambang provinces.
-Subprojects were undertaken to (i) enhance efficiency and climate resilience of irrigation systems, and (ii) improve water resource MOWRAM and ADB 4 Mekong Integrated Water Resources Management Project -The program development objective is to establish key examples of integrated water resource management practices in the LMB at the regional, national, and sub-national levels, thus contributing to more sustainable river basin development in the Lower Mekong 2012 - On-going The World Bank 5 Additional Financing for Mekong Integrated Water Resources -The development objective of the First Phase of Mekong Integrated Water Resources Management Project of Lao People's Democratic Republic is to improve water resource and fisheries management in selected areas of the Lower Mekong Basin.
-2017 - On-going The World Bank 6 Lao People's Democratic Republic, Thailand, Viet Nam) -The project aims to benefit around 1.5 million people indirectly, it also targets to create a groundwater community of practice (CoP) of around 20 experts, equipped with the skills to ensure technical and management capabilities.
+Subprojects were undertaken to (i) enhance efficiency and climate resilience of irrigation systems, and (ii) improve water resource 2016 - 2022 MOWRAM and ADB 4 Mekong Integrated Water Resources Management Project -The program development objective is to establish key examples of integrated water resource management practices in the LMB at the regional, national, and sub-national levels, thus contributing to more sustainable river basin development in the Lower Mekong 2012 - On-going The World Bank 5 Additional Financing for Mekong Integrated Water Resources -The development objective of the First Phase of Mekong Integrated Water Resources Management Project of Lao People's Democratic Republic is to improve water resource and fisheries management in selected areas of the Lower Mekong Basin.
+2017 - On-going The World Bank 6 Groundwater resources in the Greater Mekong Subregion: Collaborative management to increase resilience (Cambodia, Lao People's Democratic Republic, Thailand, Viet Nam) -The project aims to benefit around 1.5 million people indirectly, it also targets to create a groundwater community of practice (CoP) of around 20 experts, equipped with the skills to ensure technical and management capabilities.
 Additionally, it will support the regulatory framework to manage resources and expand new groundwater-based resilience strategies and practical interventions by proposing either primary or secondary legislations in the targeted countries.
 2022 - 2026 United Nations Educational, Scientific and Cultural Organization C limate Change Adaptation 1 Identifying Climate Adaptation Investment Priorities (Subproject 4) -The knowledge and support technical assistance (TA) cluster on Supporting the Implementation of ADB's Climate Change Operational Framework 2017-2030 (CCOF2030) was approved by the President on 7 December 2018 with an amount of \$4.55 million.
 The TA cluster is aligned with the Asian Development Bank's (ADB) Strategy 2030 Operational Priority 3 on tackling climate change, building climate and disaster resilience, and enhancing environmental sustainability.
 2022 - 2024 ADB 2 Climate Change Adaptation through Protective Small-scale Infrastructure Interventions in Coastal Settlements of Cambodia -The main objective of the project is to enhance climate change adaptation and resilience of the most vulnerable coastal human settlements of Cambodia through concrete climate change adaptation actions, particularly in areas where ecotourism has the potential to sustain such interventions.
 To achieve 2021 - 2025 UN Habitat and Adaptation Fund

 Title Details Period Institutions Involved this objective, the project focuses its actions on highly vulnerable settlements in Kep Province and Prey Nob District of Preah Sihanouk Province.
-3 DE-RISK Southeast Asia 2018 - 2022 WMO 4 Greater Mekong Subregion Climate Change and Environmental Sustainability Program on atotad in CN/S Cara Environment Drearem Strategia Eramowerk and Action 2019 - 2025 ADB Building capacity in Lao PDR to understand, anticipate and adapt to climate change impacts implementation areas to comprehend, predict, and adapt to growing climate Concept Note submitted GCF, WFP Cross-cutting , 1 Management and Climate Resilience in Vulnerable Urban Areas of the Mekong River Basin Output 1.
+3 DE-RISK Southeast Asia 2018 - 2022 WMO 4 2019 - 2025 ADB E Building capacity in Lao PDR to understand, anticipate and adapt to climate change impacts implementation areas to comprehend, predict, and adapt to growing climate Concept Note submitted GCF, WFP Cross-cutting , 1 Resilience in Vulnerable Urban Areas of the Mekong River Basin Output 1.
 Inclusive assessment of water-related climate risks completed in the priority river Basins.
 Output 2.
 Enabling environment for gender-responsive climate risk-informed integrated water resources management developed.
-2021 - 2025 UNDP 2 Mekong EbA South: Enhancing Climate Resilience in the Greater Mekong Sub-region through Ecosystem-based Adaptation in the Context of South-South Cooperation (Thailand, Viet Nam) -The overall objective of the proposed project is to strengthen awareness and action of governments and communities in the GMS to adapt to climate change using ecosystem-based adaptation (EbA).
-2021 - 2024 UNEP 3 LING NYCHACT C CHIACTIVA IC TO MAKA A NACIC NIAN TOY TICCO MITINATION AND WATER 2021 - 2023 KOICA
+2021 - 2025 UNDP 2 the Context of South-South Cooperation (Thailand, Viet Nam) -The overall objective of the proposed project is to strengthen awareness and action of governments and communities in the GMS to adapt to climate change using ecosystem-based adaptation (EbA).
+2021 - 2024 UNEP 3 .
+The brolect's objective is to make a basic bian for flood mitigation and water 2021 - 2023 KOICA